 Chad Toprak is an independent game designer, curator, and academic.
 He has a passion for curating, producing, and organising videogame exhibitions, gatherings, parties and events.

-His most recent exhibition Contours was in partnership with the City of Melbourne and took place in the Gallery at the Library at The Dock between October and November, 2016.
-The exhibition explored a brief history of the fringes of independent videogames in Melbourne and Australia, and featured playable videogames, artwork, zines, video interviews, sculptures, photography, artefacts and other cultural gems.
+Chad’s most recent exhibition Contours was in partnership with the City of Melbourne and Freeplay, and has taken place in the Gallery at the Library at The Dock.
+The exhibition explores the fringes of contemporary independent videogames in Melbourne and Australia, and features playable videogames, artwork, zines, video interviews, sculptures, paintings, photography, artefacts and other cultural gems.

 Chad co-directs and curates Hovergarden, Melbourne’s local videogame curatorial duo.
 He organises and hosts exhibitions, parties and gatherings for friends and strangers to play a curated selection of contemporary videogames.
 These events take place in a wide variety of spaces including parks, city streets, laneways, rooftops, warehouses, bars, and other public venues.

 Chad champions and encourages the making, gathering and playing of weird, unconventional and experimental games in public and social spaces.
 In the past, Chad has worked on award winning games such as Turnover, the four-player multigravity steal-the-ball-n-run frenzy, Cart-Load-O-Fun, a two-player collaborative physical game designed for trains and trams, and dualcyon, the experimental Leap & VR puzzle game for two.